Policies and Procedures

 The Hayes Policies and Procedures

 School policies cover every aspect of school life.
 Below are some of our most important policies for your reference.
 If you want to know our policy on something that is not listed, or paper copies of any documents please ask the school office.
-For details of our use of the Pupil Premium Grant and Sports Premium Funding, please click on the Statutory Information tab.
+For details of our use of the Pupil Premium Grant and Sports Premium Funding, please click on the Statutory Information tab above.

 Policies address the practical implications of how to achieve the school's vision and are a key means of ensuring that agreed values underpin day-to-day decisions and actions in our school.
 They are concerned with key processes within school and are about interactions between school, pupils, parents and community.
 They are about ensuring highly effective teaching and learning, about safety and about basic human rights.

-All policies of The Hayes Policies are intended to guide the work of the Head Teacher and the staff to provide a framework for the smooth functioning of our school based in a shared understanding of the school's strategic plan and vision.
+All policies at The Hayes are intended to guide the work of the Head Teacher and the staff to provide a framework for the smooth functioning of our school based in a shared understanding of the school's strategic plan and vision.

 We have 3 categories of Policy:

-Our policies are reviewed annually or bi-annually in accordance to our 'review of statutory policies and documents' and each policy is 'owned' jointly by a member of staff and the Leadership Team or a Governor, and ratified by the Governing Body.
+Our policies are reviewed annually or bi-annually in accordance to our 'review of statutory policies and document' and each policy is 'owned' jointly by a member of staff and the Leadership Team or a Governor, and ratified by the Governing Body.

 The Hayes Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.
 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection and Safeguarding Policy which can be viewed in the Statutory Policies and Safeguarding section of this page.